gracelang/language/spec.md

-A named method request comprises an expression identifying the receiver, followed by a dot “.”, followed by a method name, and arguments.
+A named method request comprises an expression identifying the receiver, followed by a dot “.”, followed by a method name, and within parentheses, a comma-separated list of arguments.
 Parentheses are not used if there are no arguments.

 To improve
-readability, a the name of a method that takes more than one parameter may comprise multiple parts, with argument lists between the parts and after the last part.
+readability, a the name of a method that takes more than one parameter may comprise multiple parts, with multiple argument lists between the parts and after the last part.
-For example
+For example:

         method drawLineFrom (source) to (destination) { ... }